What to Wear to a Dental Assistant Job Interview

 Start by defining short-term goals (secure this job), mid-term goals (gain new clinical skills or a promotion), and long-term mobility goals (work internationally or transition into management).
 Each interview is a tactical exercise supporting those goals.
 When you prepare with that alignment in mind, wardrobe decisions become strategic tools rather than last-minute anxieties.

-If you’d like hands-on support designing a personalized roadmap that integrates interview preparation, relocation planning, and confidence development, you can book a free discovery call to create a tailored plan that translates into consistent, sustainable action.
+If you’d like hands-on support designing a personalised roadmap that integrates interview preparation, relocation planning, and confidence development, you can book a free discovery call to create a tailored plan that translates into consistent, sustainable action.

 Final Checklist Before You Leave Home

 Take a final sweep: ironed outfit, polished shoes, trimmed nails, folders with documents, phone charged, directions saved, and a calm, steady mindset.
-Walk through your arrival plan so you can pause for a moment before you enter the practice to center your breathing and posture.
+Walk through your arrival plan so you can pause for a moment before you enter the practice to centre your breathing and posture.

 A controlled entrance—arriving five to ten minutes early, handing over documents in a neat folder, greeting staff with a smile and confident eye contact—cements the professional impression your outfit sets up.